What is harmful sexual behaviour?

 New Zealand Sexual Violence Laws

-- Rape and unlawful sexual connection are as serious as each other and if someone is charged and found guilty of either, they can go to prison for up to 20 years.
+Sexual violation (rape and unlawful sexual connection) are as serious as each other and if someone is charged and found guilty of either, they can have a penalty of a maximum of 20 years in prison.

 People can’t legally consent to sexual activity when: